 According to Chicago's own Rush Neurobehavioral Center (RNBC):

 Executive functions are cognitive processes that allow people to plan, organize, make decisions, pay attention, and regulate behavior.
 All of us use executive function skills to solve problems and evaluate the decisions we make.
-Research suggests that executive function skills are essential for students to succeed in school and adults to succeed in later life.
+Research suggests that executive function skills are essential for students to succeed in school and for adults to succeed later in life.

 Executive functions, which grow from infancy into adulthood, are controlled by the frontal lobe of the brain.
 This 18th century "eureka" moment was made possible because of an accident.
 Poor Phineas Gage, neuroscience's "most famous patient," was working on the railroad when an explosion sent a tamping iron straight through his skull.
 Miraculously, he survived; however, Dr. John Harlow noticed that the injury seemed to have completely altered Gage's personality.
 Harlow described him as “fitful, irreverent, indulging at times in the grossest profanity… capricious and vacillating” and “radically changed."
 It seemed that Gage had lost all social inhibition and self-regulation.
 It was also the first evidence in the medical community that the frontal lobes (the injured part of Gage's brain) control some of our most essential functions—what we now refer to as executive functions.

 (Above Left: A daguerreotype portrait of brain-injury survivor Phineas P. Gage, holding the tamping iron which injured him.
 Above Right: Gage's skull on display at Harvard Medical School.
 COLLECTION OF JACK AND BEVERLY WILGUS / WIKIMEDIA COMMONS)

 Scientists have since discovered that the frontal lobe is the "conductor" for a great deal of vital human behaviors.

 (Image via Headway)